Certified Medical Aide Classes and Courses Overview

 Clinical Office Procedures Course

-The other half of a medical aide's duties are on the clinical side.
-The focus of this course will be placed on common medical office procedures that aides will participate in on a daily basis.
-Students will learn techniques for obtaining patient medical histories, taking vital signs and administering first aid.
-These tasks are of assistance to the physician when diagnosing, treating and prescribing medication for patients.
+The focus of this course is on common clinical procedures that aides participate in on a daily basis.
+Students learn how to obtain patient medical histories, take vital signs and administer first aid.

 Introduction to Anatomy and Physiology Course